Why does New York City need an AIDS Memorial?

 When was the park and memorial completed and how was it built?

 How much of the new park will be dedicated to the AIDS Memorial?

-Over 30 years into the fight against AIDS, there is no highly visible public memorial recognizing those we lost and the extraordinarily heroic effort of caregivers and activists who helped change the trajectory of the epidemic.
-The history of AIDS in New York City is all but invisible – the loss and devastation, the government indifference, the community’s unprecedented response.
-This memorial is intended both to honor the past and – as the AIDS crisis is far from over – energize and inspire current and future generations of activists, caregivers and people living with HIV.
+Until now, over 35 years into the fight against AIDS, there was no highly visible public memorial recognizing those we lost and the extraordinarily heroic effort of caregivers and activists who helped change the trajectory of the epidemic.
+Even though New York City alone lost more than 100,000 men, women and children to AIDS and the global activist response to the epidemic started here, the history of the disease in New York City is all but invisible: the loss and devastation, the government indifference, the community’s unprecedented response.
+This memorial is intended both to honor and acknowledge the past and – as the AIDS crisis is far from over – energize and inspire current and future generations of activists, caregivers and people living with HIV.

-After construction of the park is complete, Rudin Management will begin the public process required to map the site as parkland and turn over its jurisdiction to the New York City Parks Department.
-The condo association for the new residential development is responsible for funding the maintenance of the park in perpetuity.
-New York City AIDS Memorial will have a separate agreement with the condo association and the Parks Department to fund any additional maintenance required for the memorial.
+The condo association for the new residential development has an agreement with the Parks Department and is responsible for funding the maintenance of the park in perpetuity.
+New York City AIDS Memorial has a separate agreement with the condo association to fund the additional maintenance required for the memorial.

 When designing the new memorial, the architects created a destination for people to gather to reflect and learn.
 The memorial design, combined with the adjacent park’s open plaza, creates a destination and venue for events, like a World AIDS Day vigil or a smaller gathering to remember a lost loved one.
-The memorial’s narrative paving, that will share a patchwork of facts and memories about the crisis, will engage visitors and provide an opportunity for further learning.
-Public programming, such as traditional tours, virtual interaction on the memorial’s website, and classes and partnerships with other organizations, will make the memorial a gateway for education about the AIDS epidemic in New York City
+Public programming, such as traditional tours, virtual interaction on the memorial’s website, and classes and partnerships with other organizations, will make the memorial a gateway for education about the AIDS epidemic in New York City and beyond.